Universal and Parameter-free Gradient Sliding for Composite Optimization

-\section{Prototype: Universal gradient sliding (UGS)}
+Corollary~\ref{thm:GDS_corollary} shows that the proposed parameter-free GDS method achieves complexities of $\cO(L/\varepsilon)$ for $\nabla g$ and $\cO(M/\varepsilon)$ for $\nabla f$.
+It is also easy to verify that the total number of function evaluations of $g$ and $f$ are of the same order respectively.
+These complexity bounds match those obtained in Section~\ref{sec:GDS} for GDS with known constants $L$ and $M$.
+This raises several natural research questions.
+First, can the framework be extended from the Euclidean setting to general prox structures?
+Second, can accelerated methods be incorporated into the framework to obtain optimal complexities?
+Third, what modifications are needed when $\nabla f$ is only H\"older continuous rather than Lipschitz continuous?
+The next section addresses all these questions.

-In this section, we introduce an almost parameter-free universal gradient sliding (UGS) method, in which we (i) consider a more general setting of problem \eqref{eq:problem_of_interest} in which the function $f$ satisfies the H\"older condition \eqref{eq:holder_descent} (ii) incorporate a prox-function with respect to a general norm $\|\cdot\|$ into the framework, (iii) integrate accelerated schemes into both main algorithm and the subroutine in order to achieve optimal gradient complexities for both functions $g$ and $f$, and (iv) develop a line-search scheme attaining the optimal complexities without requiring prior knowledge of these constants under this general setting.
-We will show that our line-search scheme will compute an approximate solution to problem \eqref{eq:problem_of_interest} within at most $\cO(M_\nu/\varepsilon)^{2/(1+3\nu)}$ (sub)gradient evaluations of $f$ and $\cO((L/\varepsilon)^{1/2})$ gradient evaluations of $g$, while requiring only one condition on the initial guess of smoothness constant $L_0$ of function $g$.
-Our method is applicable to any problems whose constants satisfy
+\section{Prototype: Universal Gradient Sliding (UGS)}

-Note that the above bound is $L\le \cO(M_0^2/\varepsilon)$ when $f$ is nonsmooth ($\nu=0$) and $L\le \cO(M_1)$ when $f$ is smooth ($\nu=1$).
-Our assumption is equivalent to the scenario when evaluations of $f'$ are the bottleneck in complexity analysis, which makes it natural to skip computations of $\nabla g$ from time to time.
-For nonsmooth and smooth cases, our assumptions are consistent to that in previous literature on GS methods \cite{lan2016gradient,lan2022accelerated}.
+In this section, we develop a prototypical UGS method that is almost parameter-free for solving problem \eqref{eq:problem_of_interest}, where function $f$ satisfies the H\"older condition \eqref{eq:holder_descent}.
+We incorporate a prox-function with respect to a general norm $\|\cdot\|$, accelerated sliding and universal schemes, and attain the optimal oracle complexities for both $g$ and $f$.
+The task is to design a double linesearch procedure without requiring prior knowledge of the problem constants $L$, $M_\nu$ or $\nu$.
+We show that the proposed UGS requires at most $\cO((M_\nu/\varepsilon)^{2/(1+3\nu)})$ and $\cO((L/\varepsilon)^{1/2})$ (sub)gradient evaluations of $f$ and $g$, respectively, under a single condition on the initial estimate $L_0$.